 What does a degree in Greek and Roman Civilization at Maynooth include?

-In addition, the periods of time covered are some of the most important and influential in western history: classical Athens with its flourishing democracy and empire; Alexander the Great, with his astonishing conquests and long-term influence; late Republican Rome and the subsequent age of Augustus; and the height of the Roman empire, which dominated the whole Mediterranean world.
-The degree also includes modules on Greek myth, philosophy, ancient anthropology, Roman slavery, and women in antiquity.
-In all, the degree offers a wide-ranging and balanced education in many aspects of Greek and Roman civilization.
+Over three years, among the authors studied are such timeless “classics” as Homer, Sappho, Sophocles, Thucydides, Plato, Cicero, Catullus, Ovid, Virgil, Tacitus, and St Augustine.
+In reading these authors in English translation, we gain some familiarity with the major literary genres which the ancients gave to the modern world - including epic drama and lyric poetry, as well as history and philosophy.
+In addition, the periods of time covered are some of the most important and influential in western history: classical Athens with its flourishing democracy and empire; Alexander the Great, with his astonishing conquests and long-term influence; late Republican Rome and the subsequent age of Augustus; and the Roman empire at its height, as it dominated and shaped the whole Mediterranean world, from Scotland to the Sahara.
+The degree also includes modules on ancient mythology and art, ancient philosophy, Greek law and political theory, Roman law, Roman slavery, women in antiquity, and the reception of antiquity in modern Ireland and in contemporary literature and film.
+In all, the degree offers a wide-ranging and balanced education in many aspects of Greek and Roman civilizations and their aftermath.